-It’s about 8 years since Molong and I began our conversation about organic ways of being church.
-After several years of serving in congregational settings, Molong struck out to make a living through building small businesses and bringing young people into those businesses who were being discipled through a web of friendships.
+It’s about fourteen years since Molong and I began our conversation about organic ways of being church.
+After many years of leading congregations, Molong struck out to make a living through building small businesses and bringing into those businesses young people who were being discipled through a web of friendships.
 It is a fruitful web of friends that has grown into a wider web of family.
 Gospelling, Baptising, Discipling and sharing life all happen in as organic a way as I have yet seen.
 I always love catching up with Molong for a window onto his activities:

 MOLONG: Our ways of gathering always just look like a big family – or like any healthy one.
 The gifts that we have, generosity, helps, mercy, administration etc, are all incorporated in our everyday life – as we live daily from house to house.
 Two things that anyone will notice here – i) You’ll see no “religious” activity ii) You’ll just see us living our faith.

-With regard to teaching; I have seen a kind of teaching that separates and systematizes all types of teachings – creating patterns of ‘discipleship classes’ – that unless you finish them, you are not ‘discipled.’
+MOLONG: With regard to teaching; I have seen a kind of teaching that separates and systematizes all types of teachings – creating patterns of ‘discipleship classes’ – that unless you finish them, you are not ‘discipled.’
 That way Jesus gets downgraded into a program.

 Instead, we decided to treat each other as members of our own family (extending our family through making disciples).
 And because we make disciples through our friends, relationship is in place already.

 Another Baptism in Molong’s wider spiritual family

-Of course there are many expressions of meetings.
+MOLONG: Of course there are many expressions of meetings.
 Some friends live far from each other.
 So what does that look like?
-For us the key is do a lot of meetings, without thinking in terms of a schedule.
+For us the key is do a lot of meeting-up, without thinking in terms of a schedule.
 You know families don’t do “meetings” but they meet a lot, don’t they!